blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 In the last request we have made, you can see that we input: 2000000000 USDC.

 You may ask:
-> Why did we wrote 2000000000 instead of 2000.00?
+> Why did we write 2000000000 instead of 2000.00?

-This is because the blockchain is only using integers to compute financial data, because they are more precise.
+Because the blockchain only uses integer data (they are more precise).
 Here we have put `2000000000` instead of `2000.00` because the USDC token has 6 decimals.
 So we have:

 2000.00 USDC * 10**6 = 2000000000

 That is where the `2000000000` comes from.

-By default the API will copy the Blockchain behavior and return the value as an integer, we advise you to keep the same form for all of your computations.
+By default, the API will copy the Blockchain behavior and return the value as an integer.
+We recommend you to keep the same form for your computations.

-If you are willing to display the token in his decimal form (2000000000 to 2000.00) you can follow these tutorials: [Get Token Decimals](/docs/tutorial/tokens/get-token-decimals) and [Display Tokens in Decimal Form](/docs/tutorial/tokens/display-tokens-in-decimal-form)
+If you want to display the token in his decimal form (2000000000 to 2000.00) you can follow these tutorials: [Get Token Decimals](/docs/tutorial/tokens/get-token-decimals) and [Display Tokens in Decimal Form](/docs/tutorial/tokens/display-tokens-in-decimal-form)

 ### Getting available Pairs

 Since the beginning of this page, we only took the pair USDC - WETH as an example.
-But actually, the API supports more than 300000 pairs (all of the pairs currently available for trading and new pairs are automatically added to the API).
+But the API supports more than 300000 pairs (and all new pairs are added when they are created).

 For example this API call: